yatesdr/warlogix/docs/data-types.md

 ## UDT/Structure Support

-WarLogix automatically unpacks UDT (User-Defined Type) members when the template is known.
-Each member is published separately:
+WarLogix automatically unpacks UDT (User-Defined Type) members when the template is known on supported PLCs.
+The entire UDT can be published as JSOn, or each member can be published separately using dot-notation (MachineStatus.Running).

 **PLC Structure:**
 ```